The Sounds of Grunwaldzki Square

 photo: Henryk Mamica-Husken

-„"Sounds of Grunwaldzki Square" is a project implemented by the Ładne Historie Foundation and co-financed by the Municipality of Wrocław (www.wroclaw.pl).
-The events are co-organized by Academic Radio LUZ and Wrocław University of Science and Technology.
+„"Sounds of Grunwaldzki Square" is a project implemented in 2025 by the Ładne Historie Foundation and co-financed by the Municipality of Wrocław (www.wroclaw.pl).
+The events were co-organized by Academic Radio LUZ and Wrocław University of Science and Technology.

 photo: Henryk Mamica-Husken